The Hario V60 and espresso are two popular ways of brewing coffee. But have you ever wondered, which one is better?

 An espresso machine only uses its portafilter, so there’s no added waste for filtering the coffee.
 However, it needs electricity to work which isn’t as eco-friendly as its manual brewing counterparts.
 Also, espresso makers are complicated machines to produce, and require eventual servicing.
 It leaves a much larger carbon footprint than a V60.

 The price difference between the Hario V60 and even basic espresso machines is quite large.

 Home espresso machines are generally pricey but they vary widely in cost depending on the quality and features.
-They start at $100, and go into the thousands for prosumer-level machines.
+They start at $100 (but these are lower quality), and go into the thousands for prosumer-level machines.

 But with espresso’s unique flavor and complex way of brewing, I think it’s only fair that it is more expensive than other coffee makers.